 Step 2: Transform the Data

-The transformation stage is where you apply any business rules and regulations to achieve.
+The transformation stage is where you have to apply your business rules and regulations to achieve.

 Step 3: Load the Data

-Load this extracted transformed data into a new home by executing a task (job) from a CLI or GUI interface.
+Load the extracted transformed data into a new destination by executing a task (job) from a CLI or GUI interface

 Change Data Capture vs Change Tracking

-Change Tracking is the lesser-known counterpart of Change Data Capture.
+Change Tracking is the lesser-known counterpart of change data capture.
 It’s a feature that allows the net changes made to data to be returned from a query easily.
 Change Tracking will let you know that a given row has changed since your last query.
-But, it doesn’t have an idea about:
+But, it fails to identify:

 • The different value changes that have been made to the row, or